 How do you get in the right “mood” to write?
 I have two factors that get me ready and excited to write: early in the morning after a good night’s rest, and in the evening after a fulfilling meal.
-Of course, I spend most of my day writing as well, but that’s a different kind of writing.
+I spend most of my day writing, but that’s a different kind of writing.
 Crafting a blog post or developing website copy is a very different process from creating a story.
 So I’m talking here just about the time of day when I feel creative for fiction.

 For me, a story comes most freely when I’m contented.
 When I’m happy, I’m more able to pour words onto the page.
 If I’m sleepy or grumpy or distracted, writing is harder to focus on.
 That might seem obvious.
 Still, it’s worth taking a moment to acknowledge the times when you work best and try to cater to those moods during November.

 Take that knowledge and build your schedule for the month around it.
 My plan involves planning meals so I know I’ll be eating well on a regular basis, going to bed a little earlier and getting up with an extra 30 minutes or so each day so I can write before work, and allowing for some extra time on weekends to play catch up.
 Because I know I’ll fall behind—I literally always do fall short of my word count goals—I build in an allowance for November.

 The last thing I’ll mention here is Thanksgiving.
 I know for many of us, this holiday can put a major wrench in our daily writing goals.
 All I can say is have a plan for it!
 Last year I cracked open my laptop early on Thanksgiving and got more than a day’s worth of words down because I didn’t have other expectations until later in the day.
 If you’re traveling for the holiday, you’ll absolutely need a laptop to keep up with your writing goals, but if not don’t forget that programs like Google Docs allow you to write on almost any machine with an Internet connection.